dgw/sopel-http-codes/README.md

 * `.http <code>`
   * `<code>`: the HTTP status code to look up

-Returns the official name of the status code, and the main description snippet from httpstatuses indicating in more detail what it's used for.
+Returns the name of the status code and a brief description of its purpose from Python's `http` module.